limix/bgen/doc/api.rst

     Create variants index and save it to a file.

-    :param bgen: null-terminated file path to a bgen file.
+    :param bgen_fp: null-terminated file path to a bgen file.
-    :param filepath: null-terminated file path to the destination file.
+    :param vi_fp: null-terminated file path to the destination file.
     :param verbose: ``1`` to show progress or ``0`` to disable output.
     :return: ``0`` on success; ``1`` otherwise.